-Why Lipton Ice Tea Relaunch Renews Rivalry Between Pepsi, Coca-Cola Manufacturers
+Why Lipton Ice Tea Launch Renews Rivalry Between Pepsi, Coca-Cola Manufacturers

 By Azeez Disu

-Following the revived partnership between Unilever and Pepsico, Lipton Ice Tea was recently reintroduced into the Nigerian market to delight consumers.
+Following the revived partnership between Unilever and Pepsico, Lipton Ice Tea was recently introduced into the Nigerian market to delight consumers.

 Recall, in 2003, PepsiCo and Unilever formed a global 50:50 joint venture – Pepsi Lipton International – to manufacture and market Lipton Ice Tea variants in 67 countries.

-The brand was reintroduced with increasing health awareness particular, young urban adults looking at healthier options such as ice tea among beverage consumers.
+The brand was introduced with increasing health awareness particular, young urban adults looking at healthier options such as ice tea among beverage consumers.